prassaschr/samba4HPS/README.md

   2. <A href="http://www.webmin.com/"> Webmin </A> (administrate the server easier, best for linux beginners)
   3. <A href="https://www.fail2ban.org/wiki/index.php/Main_Page"> Fail2ban </A> (trying to protect data from ransomware malicious software)
   4. <A href="https://rsync.samba.org/"> Rsync </A> (bash scripts with rsync so you can create backups easily)
   5. <A href="https://danrohde.github.io/webdavcgi/index.html"> WebDAV CGI </A> (Hmm, so everything might be on the web...
-Maybe in next release!)
+Maybe in a later release!)
   6. Many more will come or many more you might suggest...
 </p>